 10. The Future!

 If you’re just starting to talk to a girl, you’ll want to bring up the future.
-Talk about the future shouldn’t be heavy early on.
-When things are just starting between you and a girl or if this is the first conversation you’re having, you should keep things lighthearted.
+That said, any conversation about the future shouldn’t be heavy early on.
+When things are just starting between you and a girl you like–especially if this is the first conversation you’re having–you should keep things lighthearted.

 When it comes to asking a girl questions, you’ll want to primarily stick to open ended ones.
 Asking her a broad question will give the two of you a chance to have a discussion rather than simply answering yes or no.

-Making a point to ask open ended questions will help you see more of her personality.
+Making a point to ask open ended questions will help you see more of her personality in action.
 She’ll have to go into detail when answering and they’re easy to bounce back and forth onto one another.
-Conversation is a two-way street after all.
-So, help keep the conversation from stagnating by asking some of these questions.
+Conversation is a two-way street after all!

 11. “What are some of your hobbies?”